 Once a kid becomes able to express their emotions, they can express freely and independently what they truly need and that builds up their confidence.

-To raise an emotionally intelligent kid, here are the five secrets of parenting.
+For raising an emotionally intelligent child, here are the five secrets of parenting.
 Read on!

 Parenting is stressful.
 It’s an unending marathon, but you need to take things in control since the beginning.
 Before you get on to understand your kid’s emotional state, you need to understand those of your own, first.